 Your case would need to have a very good chance of succeeding or the liable party would need to have admitted liability.

 For example, if you asked for an interim payment in a car accident claim because you lost a leg and were in severe financial distress, and the other party had admitted liability.
 If you would like to know if there would be likelihood of an interim payment being granted, please call our team.
-We would be happy to offer you advice.

 How long does it take to get an interim payment?

 A question we are often asked by worried claimants is ‘how long does it take to get an interim payment?’
 There is no specific timescale for this, but if your claim is a strong one, a response from the other party could be pushed for by your solicitor.
-Please call us to discuss this in more detail.

 Thank you for reading our guide to making a personal injury claim interim payment request.
 Whether you’re asking for an interim payment in a car accident claim, or for an accident at work or in a public place, we could assist you.
-Please call our team for advice.